Sikhism in Jammu and Kashmir: Demography

 In the 1951 census, the Punjabi-speaking community in Kashmir, which included both Sikhs and Hindus, numbered 1,827,971 individuals, accounting for approximately 40 percent or two out of every five people in the total recorded population of 4.6 million for the entire Kashmir region.
 However, there has been a consistent decrease in the Punjabi-speaking population, especially among the Sikh community, in Jammu and Kashmir since that time.
-According to the 2021 census data, the Sikh population stands at 234,848 individuals, while the Hindu population is recorded at 3,566,674.
+According to the 2021 estimates, the Sikh population stands at 234,848 individuals, while the Hindu population is recorded at 3,566,674.

 The Sikh population in Jammu and Kashmir is estimated to be between 100,000 (as reported by The Hindu on February 13, 1998) and 180,000 (as reported by The Tribune on October 4, 1998).
 This Sikh population constitutes approximately 1.3 percent of the overall population, which stands at 13 million (as per Kashmir.net, no specific date provided).
 According to The Tribune, a newspaper based in Chandigarh, the Sikh community in Jammu and Kashmir faces divisions due to the proliferation of community organizations, with a recent example being the split between the J&K Akali Dal and the Gurdwara Prabandhak Board (reported on October 4, 1998).